OmniParser V2: Structured-Points-of-Thought for Unified Visual Text Parsing and Its Generality to Multimodal Large Language Models: Experiments

-As shown in~\cref{table:mllm_on_spotting}, we conducted experiments with three popular MLLMs: InternVL1.5-2B~\cite{internvl15}, Mini-Monkey-2B~\cite{Huang2024MiniMonkeyMA}, and Qwen2-VL-2B~\cite{Qwen2-VL}.
-The results highlight the effectiveness of SPOT prompting in enhancing their text-spotting capabilities.
-Notably, using only the R440k or R980k datasets with InternVL1.5-2B fails to surpass the performance of the specialist model InstructOCR~\cite{Duan2024InstructOCRIB} or document-oriented MLLM-based models such as TextMonkey~\cite{textmonkey} on the ICDAR 2015 and Total-Text benchmarks.
-Note that StrucTextv3 achieves robust performance by leveraging a large-scale spotting training dataset (TIM-30M), which includes publicly available benchmarks, synthetic data, and in-house data.
-Despite this advantage, our setting, R980k+TS380k-N-SPOT, achieves competitive results on the ICDAR 2015 dataset in terms of the Pos metric, demonstrating the effectiveness of SPOT prompting even with a smaller training set.
-This outcome underscores the importance of employing a suitable prompting strategy to guide MLLMs effectively.
-With the integration of SPOT prompting, all three MLLMs show consistent performance improvements in both Trans and Pos metrics.
-Specifically, across all datasets (ICDAR 2015, Total-Text, CTW1500), SPOT consistently outperforms baseline models.
-Moreover, they surpass the specialist models (e.g., InstructOCR) and document-oriented MLLM-based models (e.g., TextMonkey, StrucTextv3).
-This superior performance is attributed to its ability to anchor the model’s inferences to the center points of text within the image.
-By providing a structured, reliable, and traceable inference process, SPOT prompting effectively reduces the hallucination problem that commonly affects MLLMs during OCR tasks~\cite{Liu2023OCRBenchOT,Yang2024CCOCRAC,fu2024ocrbenchv2}.
-Further performance gains are observed when using an extra large-scale dataset (400k samples) from TextMonkey~\cite{textmonkey}.
-In summary, by applying the concept of SPOT prompting to MLLMs, we significantly enhance the model's text localization and recognition capability, validating the generalizability of SPOT prompting.
+\mypara{{Text Spotting.}} To further validate the generalizability of our structured-points-of-thought prompting, we integrate SPOT with existing multimodal large language models and evaluate their performance on text spotting.
+Following TextMonkey~\cite{textmonkey}, we adopt the transcription-based metric `Trans' and the point-based metric `Pos'.
+As shown in~\cref{table:mllm_on_spotting}, we experiment with five representative MLLMs: InternVL1.5-2B~\cite{internvl15}, InternVL2.5-2B~\cite{Chen2024InternVl25}, Mini-Monkey-2B~\cite{Huang2024MiniMonkeyMA}, Qwen2-VL-2B~\cite{Qwen2-VL}, and Qwen2.5-VL-3B~\cite{Bai2025Qwen25VLTR}.
+Without SPOT prompting, using only the R440k or R980k datasets with InternVL1.5-2B fails to outperform specialist systems such as InstructOCR~\cite{Duan2024InstructOCRIB} or document-oriented MLLM baselines like TextMonkey~\cite{textmonkey} on ICDAR2015 and Total-Text.
+Although StrucTextv3 achieves strong performance through a 30M-scale text spotting corpus (TIM-30M), our setting \texttt{R980k+TS380k-N-SPOT} still attains competitive Pos scores on ICDAR2015, demonstrating the effectiveness of task-aware prompting even with far less training data.
+With the integration of SPOT prompting, all five MLLMs exhibit consistent and substantial gains across ICDAR2015, Total-Text, and CTW1500.
+The improvements hold for both Trans and Pos metrics, and SPOT-enhanced models surpass specialist methods (e.g., InstructOCR) and prior MLLM-based approaches (e.g., TextMonkey, StrucTextv3).
+We further include InternVL2.5-2B and Qwen2.5-VL-3B as stronger contemporary baselines in~\cref{table:mllm_on_spotting}, and SPOT continues to yield clear improvements over these state-of-the-art MLLMs, reinforcing its robustness and scalability.
+This superior performance is attributed to its ability that SPOT prompting effectively anchors the model’s inference to spatially grounded text center points.
+Additional gains are obtained when incorporating larger-scale spotting SFT data (400k samples) from TextMonkey~\cite{textmonkey}.
+Overall, SPOT prompting significantly enhances text localization and recognition capabilities across a diverse set of modern MLLMs, validating its general applicability.